asyncapi/website/pages/docs/tutorials/getting-started/event-driven-architectures.md

 In most cases, EDAs are broker-centric, as seen in the diagram above.
 There are some new concepts in that diagram, so let's go through them now.

-### Message broker
+### Message

-A message broker (or _"broker"_) is a piece of infrastructure in charge of receiving messages and delivering them to those who have shown interest.
-They often store messages until they are delivered, which makes EDAs very resilient to failures.
-Examples of brokers are [RabbitMQ](https://rabbitmq.com), [Apache Kafka](http://kafka.apache.org/), [Solace](http://solace.com), etc.
+A message is a piece of information that is sent by publishers to the broker, and received by all interested subscribers.
+Messages can contain anything and are frequently cataloged as _events_ and _commands_.
+As you saw above, _events_ communicate a fact that occurred.
+On the other hand, _commands_ are very similar to _requests_ in REST APIs.
+They instruct the subscribers to "do this."

+**To be precise, _events_ and _commands_ share the same structure but differ conceptually.**

 ### Publisher/Subscriber